touhidtamim/touhidtamim/README.md

 ---

-## 🧠 Who Am I?
+## 🧐 Who Am I?

-🎓 I'm a self-motivated, passionate web developer from **Bangladesh** 🇧🇩 🌐 I love to create beautiful, fast, and scalable web applications
+🎓 I'm a self-motivated, passionate web developer from **Bangladesh** 🇧🇩
-🧑‍💻 Currently working on MERN stack projects and aiming for deep expertise in full-stack development
+🌐 I enjoy building fast, beautiful, and user-friendly web applications.

-✅ Passionate about creating meaningful, user-focused web applications
+👨‍💻 Currently diving deep into the **MERN stack** and focusing on becoming a full-stack developer.

-✅ Learning by doing — one project at a time
+- ✅ Passionate about user-centered development
-✅ Focused on mastering the **MERN stack** and writing clean, scalable code
+- ✅ Learning by building real-world projects
-✅ Open to internships and opportunities that help me grow
+- ✅ Open to internship and learning opportunities

 ---